Boleskine House: 2015–present

 A further fire was started on 31 July 2019 in two buildings on the estate at the same time in a suspected arson.
 The police are currently appealing to the public for any information on those involved.
-The fire destroyed the remainder of what was left inside Boleskine House and as of December 2019 work is underway to clear the fire damaged material and prepare the building for a new roof.
+The fire destroyed the remainder of what was left inside Boleskine House, and in December 2019, work was done to clear the fire-damaged material and prepare the building for a new roof.

+Starting from 2020, members of the public can visit Boleskine House through pre-arranged visits between renovation works.

+In 2023 the Boleskine House Foundation has announced plans to open the house to the public permanently in 2025.
+Throughout the restoration work traditional building techniques and materials are used in order to preserve its historic integrity.
+The final cost of the Boleskine House's restoration is expected to be between £1.2 million and £1.5 million.

+Even before restoration work has been fully completed, in 2024 Boleskine House has already earned Trip Advisor's Travelers’ Choice Award for two consecutive years.
+In September 2024 the Boleskine house is closed for the last phase of restoration, which will be completed in December 2025.
+This phase mainly focuses on redesigning the interior, to re-imagine the Jacobean, Georgian and Victorian periods with a traditional drawing room, dining room and library.
+In charge of the design is Boleskine House Foundation's in-house volunteer design team and Inverness based conservation accredited LDN architects.
+While local firm Simpson Builders are responsible for overseeing the project.
+The project is supported by an award of £250,000 from the National Lottery Heritage Fund.

 Boleskine House is a Category B listed building, as are the adjacent stables and gate lodge.

-In literature
+In popular culture

-Boleskine House is described and recognisable in W. Somerset Maugham's The Magician where it is called "Skene".
-Crowley considered Maugham's book to be plagiarism and wrote an article under the name of Oliver Haddo (the name of a character taken from Maugham's book) for Vanity Fair as a witty riposte.
-(For details, see Crowley's autobiography, Confessions, listed above.)
+Boleskine House is described and recognisable in W. Somerset Maugham's 1908 book The Magician where it is called "Skene".
+Crowley considered Maugham's book to be plagiarism and wrote an article under the name of Oliver Haddo (the name of a character taken from Maugham's book) for Vanity Fair as a reply.

+Jimmy Page's fantasy sequence in the 1976 Led Zeppelin concert film The Song Remains the Same was shot on the Boleskine House property.

-In Neil Spring's novel The Burning House the house plays a major role.
+In Neil Spring's 2019 novel The Burning House, the house plays a major role.